tonyPo/AMLSim_prep/README.md

 - 100 SARs and 100 false posive sars.
 - **Amount of SAR is significant higher (>1600 USD) compared to false positve alerts (<200USD)**
 - **Cycles for SARs take place in a time span of max 30 days and for false postivite between 30 and 90 days.**
+- the amount within a cycle vary around 20 to 40%

 ## transactions